JinleLiu/InsightGPT/README.md

 ## 🛠️ Installation

+InsightGPT is adapted for the transportation domain based on GLM-4V-9b.
+The entire fine-tuning process is supported by the Swift platform.
+Therefore, before using InsightGPT, Swift must be installed first.

 SWIFT runs in the Python environment.
 Please ensure your Python version is higher than 3.8.

 - Method 1: Install SWIFT using pip command: